joaoh82/fsm-godot/README.md

 ### This project has a simple example of how to use it.
 We have a ColorRect node that changes State every 3 seconds controlled by the Finite State Machine.

-Watch the tutorial on my Youtube channel: TBA
+Watch the tutorial on my Youtube channel: https://youtu.be/Fex3OQqYUiI

 #### Here are the basic steps to use it: